 - Registration Info

 Sessions and meetings are scheduled from about 7 a.m. to 9 p.m.
 Wednesday through Friday.
 Saturday regular sessions wrap up around noon.
-The full schedule will available closer to the conference.
+See the full schedule.

 You may have requirements for your job or school program about which or how many sessions you need to attend.
 Otherwise, it’s up to you to choose how many sessions you'd like to attend.
 Be sure to plan a schedule according to your needs and include time for breaks!

 Where can I … Access WiFi?
 Use a printer?
 Get food?
 Find help or ask questions?
 Check out our on-site amenities for these answers and more ways to navigate NCFR 2019.